Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 **Categorical Feature**:

 `calories`, `sugar`
-- Type: quantative to nominal
+- Type: quantitative to nominal
-- Feature Transformation: cateogrize calories and sugar into 8 bins and do one-hot encoding
+- Feature Transformation: categorize calories and sugar into 8 bins and do one-hot encoding

 `recipe_complexity`
 - Type: nominal
 - Feature Transformation: binarize `n_steps` and `n_ingredients` using the threshold of 10 to represent recipe complexity

-We choose to build features from the above columns as we believe these features might have some relationship for predicting recipe's popularity and average rating.
+We choose to build features from the above columns as we believe these features might have some relationship for predicting the recipe's popularity and average rating.

 ---

 ### Baseline Model Building and Performance Evaluation

-For Baseline Model, we decide to use the Random Forest model for our classification problem.
+For the Baseline Model, we decide to use the Random Forest model for our classification problem.

-The main idea of Random Forest algorithm is to Fit *n* number of decision trees by using bagging and a random subset of features at each split.
+The main idea of the Random Forest algorithm is to Fit *n* number of decision trees by using bagging and a random subset of features at each split.
 Predict by taking a vote from those *n* decision trees.
 It is the idea of Ensemble Learning.

 <br>

-Here is a pipeline of our baseline model, in which we transform our column first, then fit into RandomForestClassifier.
+Here is a pipeline of our baseline model, in which we transform our column first, and then fit into RandomForestClassifier.

     Pipeline(steps=[('col_trans',
                      ColumnTransformer(transformers=[('outlier', RobustScaler(),